nebula-labs-xyz/protocol-docs/contracts/lender/Lendefi.sol/contract.Lendefi.md

 |`amount`|`uint256`|The amount of the asset to transfer|

-### updateProtocolMetrics
+### loadProtocolConfig

-Updates multiple protocol parameters in a single transaction
+Updates protocol parameters from a configuration struct

-*All parameters are validated against minimum or maximum constraints*
+*Validates all parameters against minimum/maximum constraints before applying*

 **Notes:**
 - access-control: Restricted to MANAGER_ROLE

-- events: Emits a ProtocolMetricsUpdated event
+- events: Emits a ProtocolConfigUpdated event

 - error-cases:
 - InvalidProfitTarget: Thrown when profit target rate is below minimum